Laverne Cox Condemns J.K. Rowling’s Transphobic Screed

-“I think we can Google ‘Laverne Cox’ and see how often I respond to individuals,” actress and activist Laverne Cox, whose Netflix documentary Disclosure is released next week, says.
+“I think we can Google ‘Laverne Cox’ and see how often I respond to individuals,” says actress and activist Laverne Cox, whose new documentary on trans visibility Disclosure will release next week on Netflix.

 The individual she is referring to in this instance is Harry Potter creator J.K.
-Rowling, whose recent series of dangerous transphobic statements have dominated headlines and been staunchly condemned.
+Rowling, whose recent series of dangerously transphobic statements have dominated headlines and been staunchly condemned by trans activists and allies.

 “I love individuals.
 I love people, I love human beings,” Cox tells The Daily Beast.
 “But I’m critical of ideologies.
 And I’m critical of systems of oppression.
 And when I think about the comments to which you allude, I think about how power works.
 Power works in part by dividing and conquering.”

-Disclosure explores, among other things, the contrast of today’s historic trans visibility against the legislation that threatens trans rights and encourages the rise of anti-trans violence.
-The discussion of Rowling’s comments arise in relation to a powerful quote at the beginning of Disclosure from trans historian Susan Stryker: “Why is it that trans issues have become front and center in the culture wars?”
+Disclosure explores, among other things, the contrast of today’s historic trans visibility in media against the legislation that threatens trans rights and encourages the rise of anti-trans violence.
+Our discussion with Cox about Rowling’s comments arises in relation to a powerful quote at the beginning of Disclosure from trans historian Susan Stryker: “Why is it that trans issues have become front and center in the culture wars?”

 We asked Cox about Rowling’s words as well as the burden of expectation, as a trans public figure, to speak out each time there’s a news cycle surrounding statements like Rowling’s.
 She used the opportunity to speak about the broader issue of power imbalances and the dangers at play.